ClausPolanka/gilded-rose/README.md

 This stage contains one part
 -  Remote-Pair-Programming Sessions (4 hours)

-__Please note__: The home assignment is the precondition for the Remote-Pair-Programming Sessions.
-Only if we are happy with part 1 you will be invited to part 2 of our coding challenge stage.

 ### Remote-Pair-Programming Sessions
-You will collaborate in four sessions with George Backend Chapter team members in a remote fashion by using Skype.
+You will collaborate in four sessions with George Backend Chapter team members in a remote fashion using Skype.
 You will receive more details about the Remote-Pair-Programming sessions via email.

 ### Exercise: Gilded Rose Kata
 Please find the requirements for the Gilded Rose Kata on the following [website](https://kata-log.rocks/gilded-rose-kata).